jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 Therefore, it’s possible for two threads to execute this code simultaneously.
 The first thread will call the constructor, allocate the memory and potentially assign `singleton` before the constructor has initialized the memory.

 While the first thread is still initializing the memory, a second thread proceeds.
-The first null check is false, so it resolves the reference by returning `singleton`, which may still be in process of being initialized.
-This means that the second thread may start to invoke a method on the uninitialized `singleton`, which would most likely throw a bizarre exception.
-Good luck repeating that behavior and figuring it out.
+Since `singleton` is not null, it resolves the reference by returning `singleton`, which may still be in process of being initialized.
+This means that the second thread may start to invoke a method on the uninitialized `singleton`, which might throw a bizarre exception.
+Good luck repeating that exception and figuring it out.

 You can read more about this issue in [C++ and the Perils of Double-Checked Locking](https://www.aristeia.com/Papers/DDJ_Jul_Aug_2004_revised.pdf) by Scott Meyers and Andrei Alexandrescu.
 Unless you know with 100% certainty that your language does not have an issue with double-checked locking, then don’t do it.